• Share this on:

 Be aware of tariff barriers

 Tariffs are duties that the importer normally pays.
 The amount of the tariffs depends on the trade agreements between Europe and the supplying country.
-If tariffs are applied to your products, this can make you less competitive.
-There is no tariff rate for most processed fruit, vegetables and nuts imported from developing countries.
+For most processed fruit, vegetables and nuts imported from developing countries, there are either low tariffs or none at all.
 To benefit from these low tariffs, most fruit and vegetables must be sourced in the supplier country before processing.
 There are a few examples where this does not apply, such as in jams where sugar can be imported.

-Tariffs for processed fruit and vegetables are calculated in 1 of 3 different ways:
+Tariffs for processed fruit and vegetables are calculated in one of three different ways:

 • Ad valorem tariffs: a percentage of the import value.
-This is the most common type of tariff.
-For example, single-strength orange juice imported from Brazil has an ad valorem tariff of 12.2%.
+For example, single-strength orange juice imported from Brazil has an ad valorem tariff of 12.2%;

 • Specific tariffs: a value added to imported quantities.
-For example, a tariff of €4.20/100 kg is applied on cocktail cherry imports from Turkey.
+For example, a tariff of €4.20/100 kg is applied on cocktail cherry imports from Türkiye;

 Tariff quotas are another kind of tariff barrier.
-These quotas do not often apply to imported processed fruit and vegetables.
-An example is the import of olive oil from Tunisia, where zero tariffs are applied.
+One example is the import of olive oil from Tunisia, where zero tariffs are applied.
 Once 56,700 tonnes have been imported, a regular tariff of €124.50 per 100 kg applies.

 Tips: